DIY SEO: 9 Doable Steps for Beginners

 4. Perform Keyword Research

-These terms can be anything from general (“professional cameras”) to specific (“Canon EOS R6 II”) and even long-tail (“how to learn the basics of photography”).
+These keywords run the gamut from general (“professional cameras”) to specific (“Canon EOS R6 II”) to long-tail (“how to learn the basics of photography”).

 In fact, a person might use all kinds of terms as they begin their exploration of a topic online, and you need to know about them.